srshankar145/frontendtrys/TodoApp2/README.md

 ## TODO App

-This app will able to create, edit and Delete tasks.
+Tried to create app which will create, edit and Delete tasks.